-- All third-party, fraudulent, ACH debit transactions cleared and settled on the same-day, for which your institution was the RDFI - ▶ Example: A fraudster opened a commercial bank account for a fictitious gardening company at another institution and originated unauthorized bill payment for one of your accountholders for \$1,000, using the same-day settlement option.
+All third-party, fraudulent, ACH debit transactions cleared and settled on the same-day, for which your institution was the RDFI

+Example: A fraud originator opened a commercial bank account for a fictitious gardening company at another institution and originated unauthorized bill payment for one of your accountholders for \$1,000, using the same-day settlement option.
 The received debit cleared and settled (on the same day) for \$1,000.
-In this example, you would report one transaction for \$1,000.
+In this example, you would report 1 transaction for \$1,000.